tjacobmas/codingChallenge/README.md

 )ENGINE=InnoDB  DEFAULT CHARSET=utf8 AUTO_INCREMENT=19;

 2. Setup the db connection from config/database.php
-3. Change the value of js variable apiUrl into your root url from /index.html and /edit.html
+3. Change the value of js variable apiUrl into your root url from /index.html
 4. Run yourRootURL from the browser

 ## PHP CRUD API